Argentine farmers begin strike to protest hike on soy exports

 By Maximilian Heath

-BUENOS AIRES, March 9 (Reuters) - Argentine farmers began a four-day strike on Monday to protest the government's hike on export taxes for soybeans and its byproducts, though shipments were not impacted in the major global food exporter.
+BUENOS AIRES, March 9 (Reuters) - Argentine farmers began a four-day sales strike on Monday to protest the government's hike of export taxes for soybeans and their byproducts, though shipments were not impacted in the major global food exporter.

 The impact of the strike would likely be visible by Tuesday when grains and beef already sold will not arrive at ports, industry experts said.